AndreyKovalevskiy/BulbaTalks/docs/SCRUM_PROCESS.md

-This doc contains the definition of: Scrum structure, information about team, information about sprints, Scrum artifacts, events and Scrum's role.
+This doc contains the definition of: Scrum structure, information about sprints, Scrum artifacts, events and team members' roles.

 ### Scrum
-BulbaTalks project’s team uses the Scrum framework for developing the product.
+BulbaTalks project’s [team](#team) uses the Scrum framework for developing the product.
-More information about Scrum you can find here: [Scrum Guide](https://www.scrumguides.org/docs/scrumguide/v1/scrum-guide-us.pdf)
+More information about Scrum you can find here: [Scrum Guide](https://www.scrumguides.org/docs/scrumguide/v2017/2017-Scrum-Guide-US.pdf#zoom=100)

 ### Team